Novactive/NovaeZSlackBundle/bundle/Resources/doc/INSTALL.md

 ![Step4]

-> again keep the `/_novaezslack/message` suffix that is mandatory.
+> keep the `/_novaezslack/message` suffix that is mandatory.

 #### Slash Commands

 ![Step5]

 Still on the left "Slash Commands" and provide an URL to your website(a callback).
-That is the second URL on which Slack will communicate with eZ.
+That is the second URL on which Slack will communicate with eZ (for Commands this time).

 ![Step6]